The National Council, National Board, and National Board Development Committee: Who are They and What Do They Do?

 A council’s determined number of National Delegates is based on the number of girls it has registered as of September 30th the year prior to the regular session of the National Council.
 Each council is allocated a minimum of three national delegates: two delegates and then one additional delegate for up to every 3,500 girls after the first 3,500 girls.
 USA Girl Scouts Overseas uses the same formula as councils.

 However, the 3,500 number can be changed to make sure the total number of National Council members does not exceed 1,500, and the GSUSA Constitution authorizes the National Board to make these adjustments.
 GSUSA therefore notifies councils of the total number of delegates the council is allowed.
 At the 2017 NCS, there were 1,058 voting members.
+There were 938 members of the National Council for the 2023 NCS.

 According to the GSUSA Constitution, the National Council is “the coordinating head of the Movement.”
 The means it influences our strategic direction by providing guidance to the National Board.
 The duties and powers of the National Council are as follows: